zhtzhda/nmgc/README.md

-# Node Modules Garbage Remover
+# Node Modules Garbage Cleaner

 This module allows you to remove `package-lock.json` and `node_modules` from your project.
 Also you has a clean installation of your npm packages.